 “Some students will not want to finish their degree,” Rungduin told The LANCE.

 “It’s either several reasons, one is they failed the standards of the institution.
 Therefore, because they failed to meet the standards of the program where they belong, they need to be removed from the program.
 Pero there could be also other reason than that [aside from] meeting the standards of the Colegio,” he further explained.

-The dean cleared that the survival rate pertains to the number of students who entered the Colegio beginning from their freshmen year and are expected to finish their programs given the number of years they need to complete.
+The CLAS Dean clarified that the survival rate pertains to the number of students who entered the Colegio beginning from their freshman year and are expected to finish their programs given the number of years they need to complete.

 Rungduin also asserted primary reasons why the students leave the Colegio like personal problems such as family concern, financial problem, and health issues.

 “We have many cases when they have problems in their family, especially when their problems are significantly affecting their studies, then they wouldn’t pursue their education anymore,” he said.

 "Some would withdraw because of their health reason.
 So hindi na nila itutuloy 'yong kanilang paga-aral or made-delay sila ,” Rungduin added.

-When asked about the solutions in order to increase the survival rate of the department, “We try to give academic counseling sa student.
-‘Yun ang pinakamadali at pinakamalapit na solution na ginagawa namin.
+When asked about the solutions in order to increase the survival rate of the department, he said: “We try to give academic counseling sa student.
+Iyon ang pinakamadali at pinakamalapit na solution na ginagawa namin.
 As much as possible, chairpersons have records of the track of students.
-‘Yung mino-monitor kung ilan na ba ang nagiging bagsak, pagkatapos ay may remedy na ginagawa na midterm pa lang ay inaalam na kung ano nangyayari sa performance ng students,” he said.
+Iyong mino-monitor kung ilan na ba ang nagiging bagsak, pagkatapos ay may remedy na ginagawa na midterm pa lang ay inaalam na kung ano ang nangyayari sa performance ng students,” he said.

 Rungduin also identified that some students are committing absence without intent to desert as a basis for lack of communication between the student and faculty members.

 He then emphasized, “Hindi natin makausap ng personal.
 As much as possible anyone who is leaving, whether the reason ay academic or personal, as much as possible we talk to them and offer as many help as we can in order for them to finish their education.”